Norbiton

 Norbiton is an area within the Royal Borough of Kingston upon Thames, London.
 It lies approximately 1 mi east of Kingston upon Thames town centre, and 11 mi from Charing Cross.
 Its main landmarks include Kingston Hospital, Kingsmeadow football stadium, Kingston Cemetery and St Peter's Anglican parish church which serves the area.

-Norbiton was part of the Municipal Borough of Kingston-upon-Thames from its creation in 1835, and became part of the larger Royal Borough of Kingston upon Thames in 1965.
+Norbiton was part of the Municipal Borough of Kingston-upon-Thames in Surrey from its creation in 1835, and became part of the larger Royal Borough of Kingston upon Thames in 1965.

 History

 Its name was originally Norberton(e) and it was named in a similar way to Surbiton on the opposite side of the Hogsmill River.
 The origin of the place-name is from the Old English words north, bere and tun (meaning northern grange or outlying farm).

 The area was originally a part of the parish of All Saints Church, Kingston upon Thames.
 In 1840 a separate Norbiton parish was created, with St Peter's Church built between 1840 and 1842 to a design of Gilbert Scott and William Moffatt.

 Until the mid-nineteenth century much of Norbiton was made up of country estates, all since sold as housing land.
 These included:

 Norbiton Hall, a manor from the 16th century.
 Residents included Richard Taverner, who lived there 1547–75 and Sir Anthony Benn, 1605–18.
 In 1829, the Surrey MP Charles Pallmer sold the estate to Mary, Countess of Liverpool, widow of the late prime minister Lord Liverpool.
 It was finally demolished in the 1930s to make way for a complex of flats, also called Norbiton Hall.
 These flats were built between 1933 and 1935 and received local listing in 2018.

 Norbiton Place was bought by Sir John Philipps, who died there in 1764.
 One of the family's servants was Cesar Picton, originally an African slave, he was brought to England aged six in 1761.
 He lived at Norbiton Place for nearly thirty years, before becoming a successful coal-merchant in Kingston.
 In the early 1800s Norbiton Place became the main residence of Charles Pallmer, owner of neighbouring Norbiton Hall.
 Pallmer greatly developed the estate, including adding a dairy styled like an Indian temple and a lodge in the form of a doric temple.
 Living above his means, Pallmer was declared bankrupt in 1831.
 Much of the main house was pulled down after 1830, with St Peter's Church built on part of the grounds.

 Kingston Lodge, opposite Norbiton Hall, was leased by Novelist George Meredith in 1865.
 Disliking the increasing development of the area, he moved away at the end of 1867.